MaineSkyPixels/Metainfo-Mapper/README.md

 - **Dark-first UI** – switch between dark and light themes with a single click.
 - **Browser-only workflow** – EXIF parsing and KML generation happen entirely in the user's browser, so no media is uploaded.
-- **Instant previews** – Load hundreds of JPGs and visualise metadata immediately, even when you stay offline.
+- **Instant previews** – Load thousands of JPGs and visualise metadata immediately, even when you stay offline.
 - **Mission storytelling** – Build sessions, visualise paths, surface GPS gaps, and export shareable KML in seconds.
 - **Blank canvas default** – Images are plotted on a clean canvas with georeferenced positioning by default.
 - **Optional Mapbox integration** – Add satellite imagery backgrounds with a free Mapbox token (completely optional).